Everything You Need to Know About RDF

 XML RDF Notation

-we notice that every RDF triple is wrapped between the rdf:RDF
+we notice that every triple is wrapped between the rdf:RDF

 tags.
 Defining namesapces is done using the xmlns